Aref-Haghighi/BIMAP_P2/README.md

 # BIMAP-P2: SIM Bacterial Segmentation

 Automated segmentation and denoising of *Streptococcus pneumoniae* structured-illumination microscopy (SIM) images under THY/NHS conditions.
 The repository compares three strategies—Cellpose (cyto, cyto2), Cellpose after Noise2Void, and a U-Net trained from scratch with leave-one-image-out (LOIO).
 All methods share one unified post-processing so results are directly comparable.
-The pipelines save publication-ready overlays with a 2 µm scale bar and per-image metrics (Dice, IoU, PSNR/SSIM, BRISQUE/NIQE, Δσ_bg, ΔCNR_gm, ΔFWHM).
+The pipelines save publication-ready overlays with a 2 µm scale bar and per-image metrics (Dice, IoU, PSNR/SSIM, BRISQUE, Δσ_bg, ΔCNR_gm, ΔFWHM).

 ---